CakeML/documentation/README.md

-# documentation
+# Documentation for CakeML

-Documentation for CakeML
+This is currently a preliminary work in progress.